 This site is the culmination of my work at the University of Tennessee, in the School of Information Sciences.
-This ePortfolio is presented in compliance with the School's exit requirements for the Master of Science in Information Science Degree.
-Please use the menu items on the right to browse through the E-Portfolio areas and requirements.
+This ePortfolio is presented in compliance with the School’s exit requirements for the Master of Science in Information Science Degree.
+Please use the menu items above to browse through the E-Portfolio areas and requirements.

 I, Jennifer Randles, state that all work submitted as part of this ePortfolio is mine alone (except where indicated), and has been prepared entirely by myself.